What are your childhood memories of your dad?

 He was an electrical and air traffic engineer by trade, but he always learned new skills.
-In his retirement he learned how to fix computers, mobile phones and generally loved to fix everything.
+In his retirement, he learned how to fix computers, mobile phones and generally loved to fix everything.
 He worked at the airport and I spent a lot of time there.
 I loved watching all the planes.
-I realised age 15 that not all dads can fix planes!
+I realised at the age of 15 that not all dads can fix planes!

 Our home was littered with his friend’s TV sets waiting to be fixed by my dad for free.
 He set the tone for how much I value and how I treat my friends like family.

 He was popular with women.
 Everywhere we went, he was busy helping women park their cars in crowded car parks.
 Carrying their heavy shopping bags.
 Playing with their crying kids in the supermarket.
 Smiling politely when they flirted with the handsome dad who was always alone with 2 daughters.
 My daughter has his smile.

 He was handsome, could cook, was calm and could fix everything so I soon learned that this was attractive to women!
 It’s certainly the type of man I became attracted to when I grew up.